Baisakhi 2025: Here Are The Many Different Ways India Celebrates New Year

 Ugadi (Karnataka, Andhra Pradesh, Telangana)

-The festival, celebrated in Telangana, Andhra Pradesh, and Karnataka, "Ugadi" is derived from the words "yug" (era) and "adi" (new).
-It is believed that Lord Brahma created the world on this day.
-Ugadi also marks the beginning of a fresh year of agricultural activities, and signifies the start of spring.
-People celebrate Ugadi by preparing traditional sweets and "pachadi," a sweet syrup made with raw mangoes served with the Ugadi feast.
+Celebrated in Telangana, Andhra Pradesh and Karnataka, the festival of Ugadi is believed to be the day when Hindu deity Brahma created the world.
+The name "Ugadi" is derived from the words "yug" (era) and "adi" (new).
+The festival also marks the beginning of a fresh year of agricultural activities and signifies the start of spring.
+People celebrate Ugadi by preparing traditional sweets and pachadi, a sweet syrup made with raw mangoes served with the Ugadi feast.

 Gudi Padwa (Maharashtra And Goa)